shane-jeon/Into_the_DCUniverse/txt_files/MVP.md

 ### 12/27/2022 update, MVP reassessment

+**Any text that follows any others that has been crossed out are updates that have been made _12/27/2022 - 12/29/2022_**

 A web application that provides "primers" for new and future DC Comics fans to smoothly usher themselves into the complex nature of the DC Universe.
 Intrigued by Wonder Woman's history after watching Wonder Woman 1984?
 Well looking up this female crusader's biography isn't as simple as it seems.

 Delving into ONE character's history as someone with zero familiarity with the different eras (Golden Age, Silver Age, Bronze Age, Modern Age, New 52, Rebirth) and their publication periods (1938-1956, 1956-1971, 1971-1986, 1986-2011, 2011-2016, 2016-present)--respective dates.
 During these eras many characters had "reboots" to their origin stories and present timelines (fun fact, one of the few characters whose origin story has remained the same since its inception is Batman.
 The time old tale of a young boy found in an unfortunate situation in which he witnesses the murders of his mother and father by a petty criminal by the name of Joe Chill).